cj2001/nodes2021_kg_workshop/README.md

-# Knowledge Graph Demo
+# NODES 2021 Workshop: Creating a Knowledge Graph with Neo4j
+## A Simple Machine Learning Approach
 ### Written by: Dr. Clair J. Sullivan, Graph Data Science Advocate, Neo4j
 #### email: clair.sullivan@neo4j.com
 #### Twitter: @CJLovesData1
-#### Last updated: 2021-05-13
+#### Last updated: 2021-05-25

 ## Introduction

-This repository contains a demonstration for how to create and query a knowledge graph using Neo4j.
+This repository contains the information needed for the NODES 2021 workshop entitled "Creating a Knowledge Graph with Neo4j: A Simple Machine Learning Approach."
 It is based off of a Docker container that establishes the Neo4j database as well as a Jupyter Lab instance.
 There are two methods that will be in this demo of how to do this:

 1. A version based on natural language processing (NLP) using Spacy to extract (subject, verb, object) triples from Wikipedia and the Google Knowledge Graph via their API.
 2. A version that queries Wikidata given a series of items (based on the Wikidata Q-values) and their claims (using the Wikidata P-values).
 The Q-values are used to create the subjects and objects of the triples while the P-values are used to create the verbs.

+## Instructions for pre-workshop preparation

+Below you will find information on how to created both an API key for the Google Knowledge Graph as well as the API token for Wikidata.
+You will need to create these before the workshop.

+Additionally, note that this repository will be updated regularly between now and the workshop.
+You are encouraged to pull the latest version of it just before the workshop to make sure you have the most up-to-date code.

 ### General Comment